wh1le/better-web/README.md

 # Better Web

 > Currently in alpha.
-(Code quality, and perfomance is not well optimized.
-MVP prooved to be usefull.
-I am working on refactoring, mcp, and better cli in dev branch. will get merged soon
+Code quality and performance are not well optimized.
+MVP proved to be useful.
+I am working on refactoring, MCP, and a better CLI in the dev branch.
+Will get merged soon.

 Terminal-first web research tool.
 Search the web, scrape pages, score content quality, filter out junk — get clean markdown ready for LLM consumption.